-Like storytellers in general, phansori singers also create intensive contact with the spectators, who may shout comments and approving comments during the performance.
+Like storytellers in general, pansori singers also create intensive contact with the spectators, who may shout comments and approving comments during the performance.
 The drummer too has active contact with the performer.
 The only prop that the singer handles is a large fan.

-The early form of phansori was the creation of public entertainers, called changu.
+The early form of pansori was the creation of public entertainers, called changu.
 During the middle part of the Choson Dynasty (1392–1910) they also added sung storytelling as a kind of comical interlude to their repertoire of music, dance and acrobatics.

-At the moment the phansori repertoire consists of five vernacular epic tales: The Song of Hungbu (Hungbuga), The Song of the Underwater Palace (Sugungga), The Song of the Red Cliffs (Chokpyokka), The Song of the Chunhyang (Chunhyangga), and The Song Simchong (Shimchongga).
+At the moment the pansori repertoire consists of five vernacular epic tales: The Song of Hungbu (Hungbuga), The Song of the Underwater Palace (Sugungga), The Song of the Red Cliffs (Chokpyokka), The Song of the Chunhyang (Chunhyangga), and The Song Simchong (Shimchongga).
 Although the stories are Korean folk epics, they often emphasize Confucian virtues, such as filial piety etc.

 As often in the art of storytelling, the pansori singer acts as the narrator and also takes the roles of the various characters of the story.
 A full pansori performance may last as long as six hours; it, of course, demands of the performer an exceptional memory, stamina and technique.